iqbalabd/iqbalabd.github.io/content/Python and PyCons/a-step-closer-to-the-future-for-the-psf-2023-en.md

 As I [wrote in 2020](https://thefortunate.blog/diversification-is-the-future-for-the-psf.html), increasing the voter count by encouraging participation from much more diverse Python communities is still very much a work in progress, and, is taking a step backwards if we look at the 40% decrease year over year in 2023.

+*The summary above is flawed.
+Read on in the Updates section below*

 A small win though: As I wrote above the amount of participation in the number of candidates related to my APAC region has increased.

 I still think that we need much more participation from community members that reside in non-West Europe and North American regions.